-#DIG2311, Web Animation
+#DIG2311, Web Animation 3 hrs., 3 crs.

 This course develops familiarity and skill in applying animation to the Internet.
 Students move from the level of the creation of web projects with HTML and Web Editors through the addition of motion graphics to those projects.
 This course will address the animation cycle including traditional animation techniques, production planning, concept pitching, storyboarding, and the production pipeline.